 I stole the lamps from this room to use in our living room so we need new lighting on each side of the bed along with new nightstands that will fit in the teeny 18″ of space we’ve got (the ones there now are turned to their sides to make them fit – classy, right?).

 And I seriously can’t wait to get a new overhead light.
 The dome light that’s there now is only one step down on the heinous hierarchy from the dreaded boob light!
 Our house has low ceilings (only 7 1/2 feet) so I’m going to stick with a flush mount.

-The chair in the corner of our room is one of the few things staying but the fabric is old and yellowed so I’m going to have it reupholstered in a charcoal buffalo check fabric that I love.
+The chair in the corner of our room is one of the few things staying but the fabric is old and yellowed so I’m going to have it reupholstered in a charcoal buffalo check fabri from McGee & Co. that I love.
 I’ll also be bringing in some fabric with drapes that will help soften the space:

 Our bedroom dresser is either going to get painted or replaced and I’m planning to add an art wall above it:

 And finally…the it-drives-me-nuts closet.
 When you have an older house like we do, closet space is at a premium (this is the only closet on our entire first floor) so I’m planning to remove the doors and tear down the divider between the two openings to open it up and make everything inside a lot more accessible than it currently is: